Learning how to give your Betta fish proper care is easy and can be super fun, even for beginners!

-Second, they must be kept in 10-15 gallon aquarium.
-If you choose to group a sorority of female Bettas, observe them closely and separate them if you see aggressive behavior.
+Second, they must be kept in a 10-15 gallon aquarium.
+If you choose to group a sorority of female Bettas, observe them closely and separate them if you see aggressive behaviour.

-Lastly, while Bettas are (in general) solitary fish, they will swim well with other varieties of fishes.
+Lastly, while Bettas are (in general) solitary fish, they will swim well with other varieties of tropical fish.
 If interested in keeping other types of fish in the same aquarium as your Betta, look for non-aggressive and small-finned species.

 Betta fish have a unique organ called the “Labyrinth” that they use to take oxygen from the air.
 Yes, the air and not from the water alone.

-Take care that the surface of the water in the aquarium is never blocked or your Betta will not be able to breathe!
+Take care that the surface of the water in the aquarium is never blocked, or your Betta will not be able to breathe!

 The Temperature (and Heaters)

 Unless you live in a tropical climate, you should consider getting an aquarium heater to keep your Betta happy and healthy.

 One thing to note is that room temperatures outside of the aquarium will be several degrees warmer than the temperature of the water inside.

-While a mechanical aquarium filter is not 100% necessary, it is useful in most aquarium set-ups.
-If you choose to use an aquarium filter, make sure that the flow setting is gentle.
+While a mechanical aquarium filter is not 100% necessary, it is useful in most aquarium setups.
+If you choose to use an aquarium filter, ensure the flow setting is gentle.

 Plants and Hides

 Plastic plants are a no-go.
 A happy Betta will spend a lot of time “fluffing” himself up and zipping around the tank.
 The term “getting snagged” is bad to hear in reference to a fish you don’t plan to eat.

 Bettas love to hide!
 Providing your Betta with a hiding spot is a great idea.
 Things like ceramic coffee cups and similar lidless containers work just fine.

 So ensuring yours is well taken care of should reduce the risk of your fish hopping out.
 However, a lid is a good precaution to take both to save them from jumping out and keep outside contaminants from getting in your tank.

-Betta than Good Housekeeping
+Betta Than Good Housekeeping

-As a general rule and approach, unfiltered aquariums need 50% of their water changed twice per week.
+As a general rule and approach, unfiltered aquariums need 50% of their water changed twice weekly.
 That means that 100% of their water is changed completely every week.

 It is very important that the temperature of the water you are filling the aquarium with is the same temperature as the water you previously removed.

 You can opt to remove your Betta from the tank before you add the new water.
-If you choose to do so, float your Betta in a cup with the “old” water in it, in the tank with the new water.
+If you choose to do so, float your Betta in a cup with the “old” water in the tank with the new water.

 A mechanically-cycled and filtered 5+ gallon aquarium will only need a 20% water change once per week.
-With these set-ups, you should also use a gravel vacuum to pick up the waste from the bottom of the tank.
+With these setups, you should also use a gravel vacuum to pick up the waste from the bottom of the tank.

 Lastly, store-bought water conditioners are a must!
 Brands such as Seachem Prime and AquaSafe are inexpensive and will help your fish thrive.
-They dechlorinate and otherwise purify the previously toxic, tap water.
+They dechlorinate and otherwise purify the previously toxic tap water.

 Betta Fish Food

 Glass worms are a delicacy to your Betta fishy!
-These kinds of feedings should be considered as “treats” and shouldn’t be offered more than once per week.
+These kinds of feedings should be considered “treats” and shouldn’t be offered more than once per week.
 This will help avoid bloating.
 Nobody likes bloating.

 Overfeeding your Betta can be an issue if you are not careful.
-If feeding a pellet based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.
+If feeding a pellet-based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.